chokonaira/github-search/README.md

 ## Github Search

-A Vue app where users can search for Github repositories and based on their search a list of matching repositories would render.
+A Vue app leveraging the [Gihub API](https://docs.github.com/en/rest), where users can search for Github repositories and based on their search a list of matching repositories would render.
 By default, the home page renders a default search for repositories that matches the word `Random`.
-Users can also vue details of a specific repository and see a graph of some activities within it.
+Users can also vue details of a specific repository and see some details like, repo owners username, date of creation and a graph of some other activities within it like number of forks, stars, issues, etc.

 API request and caching are handled with [axios](https://www.npmjs.com/package/axios) and [SWRV](https://docs-swrv.netlify.app/guide/getting-started.html) with `LocalStorageCache`.
 #### Github Actions CI Badges